 Leading compassionately for yourself and others has two strands:

-- Recognising your own behaviours and motivations, maintaining your well-being, and pacing yourself while delivering in a sustainable way
+- Recognising your own behaviours and motivations, maintaining your well-being, and pacing yourself while delivering in a sustainable way – with support in difficult times through mentoring and psychological support in the Leadership Academy Executive Suite

-- Modelling compassionate and inclusive leadership and holding others to account for doing the same across the organisation
+- Modelling compassionate and inclusive leadership and holding others to account for doing the same across the organisation with resources available to the right

 - Connect more of the organisation to itself: listen and find ways to understand the lived experience of front line staff as often as possible to nurture a compassionate and inclusive culture.
 A CEO found out some BAME staff were working as bank staff because they could identify which wards felt safer to work on from their perspective – powerful insights from a single question.